marcuspainter/Tracebook/README.md

 ### Measurement Content

-Use the id from the measurement to get the measurement content.
+Use the `Additional content` property from the measurement to get the measurement content.

 https://trace-book.org/api/1.1/obj/measurementcontent/1701541284662x312646422310158340